Buraimi dispute: Invasion of Hamasa

 A conference was held in Dammam on 28 January 1952, attended by the Saudi Minister of Foreign Affairs, the Rulers of Abu Dhabi and Qatar and the British Political Resident, Bernard Burrows.
 Following long deliberation, the conference was postponed until February, but failed to reach agreement.

 On 31 August 1952, a group of some 80 Saudi Arabian guards, 40 of whom were armed, led by the Saudi Emir of Ras Tanura, Turki bin Abdullah Al Otaishan, crossed Abu Dhabi territory and occupied Hamasa, one of three Omani villages in the oasis, claiming it as part of the Eastern Province of Saudi Arabia.
 They were assisted in this by Sheikh Rashid bin Hamad of the Al Bu Shamis branch of the Na'im tribe, much to the disgust of the Sultan of Oman.
 The Al Bu Kharaiban Sheikh of the Na'im was also pulled into the dispute, despite trying to remain removed from it initially.
-Al Otaishan was invited into the village by Sheikh Rashid and proceeded to proclaimed himself governor, and announced that he had come at the call of the indigenous population to "protect them."
+Al Otaishan was invited into the village by Sheikh Rashid and proceeded to proclaim himself governor, and announced that he had come at the call of the indigenous population to "protect them."
 Al Otaishan and his men set about distributing gifts of clothes, money and other supplies and held a banquet - a popular move in the impoverished area.
 In all, he collected some 95 statements of support through his efforts.

 The Sulṭan of Muscat and Imam of Oman (in a rare collaboration) gathered their forces to expel the Saudis but were persuaded by the British Government to exercise restraint pending attempts to settle the dispute by arbitration.
-The Sultan of Muscat, Said bin Taimur, and the Imam both raised some 6,000-8,000 tribal forces and assembled at Sohar, preparing to march on Buraimi before being appealed by Britain to stand down.
+The Sultan of Muscat, Said bin Taimur, and the Imam both raised some 6,000-8,000 tribal forces and assembled at Sohar, preparing to march on Buraimi before being appealed to by Britain to stand down.
 A Standstill Agreement was reached in October 1952.
 A British military build-up took place, with 100 Trucial Oman Levies (TOL, later known as the Trucial Oman Scouts), a British-backed force based in Sharjah, 300 Aden Protectorate Levies, 7 armoured cars and 14 Land Rovers supported by 4 Lancaster bombers (two based at the British airbase in Sharjah and two at Habbaniyah), 3 Ansons in Bahrain and a section of Meteor fighters based in Sharjah.
 These were supported by two frigates.
 These forces were used to blockade the Saudi contingent, with attempts to reinforce them turning back truck convoys and camel trains from Saudi Arabia.
 The TOL was instructed to disarm any Saudi attempting to run the blockade and return them to Saudi Arabia.